home-assistant/home-assistant.io/source/_docs/configuration/events.markdown

 ## Events and state changes

 All {% term entities %} produce state change events.
 Every time a {% term state %} changes, a state change event is produced.
 State change events are just one type of event on the event bus, but there are other kinds of events, such as the [built-in events](#built-in-events-core) that are used to coordinate between various integrations.

+### State change events versus event entity

 State change events are not to be confused with the [event entity](/integrations/event/).
-This is a specific type of entity, that itself produces event state changes, just like all other entities.
+The event entity is a specific type of entity that itself produces event state changes, just like all other entities.

 Any state change will be announced on the event bus as a `state_changed` event, containing the previous and the new state of an entity.